BC Studies is indexed in the Canadian Periodical Index, the BHA Index and is available online at bcstudies.com as well as in other online indexes.

 Special issues also indicate loci of expertise and enthusiasm in the several universities of British Columbia, with issues devoted to British Columbia’s economic issues (no. 13); Pacific connections (no. 156-57); environment (142/43); aquaculture (no. 150); historical geography (no. 94); park history (no. 170); the province’s north (no. 104); the Okanagan (no. 168); the economies and geographies of the middle Fraser (no. 160); politics, government, and planning (nos.
 102, 124); the Court of Appeal (no. 162); labour, work, and welfare (nos.
 103 and 118); teaching and education (no. 107); cultural history (no. 97); theatre history (no. 137); photographic history (no. 52); childhood and youth (no. 144); women’s history and gender studies (105/106); domestic spaces (no. 140); Vancouver’s social history (no. 69/70); the work and influence of the historian Margaret Ormsby (no. 32); and an editorial field trip to BC’s interior (no. 131).

-BC Studies is supported by the University of British Columbia, Simon Fraser University, University of Northern British Columbia, University of Victoria, and Vancouver Island University.
+BC Studies is supported by the University of British Columbia, Simon Fraser University, University of Northern British Columbia, University of Victoria, and University of the Fraser Valley.
 In 1971 it obtained the support of the Canada Council, and subsequently of SSHRC — the Social Sciences and Research Council of Canada — whose continued support is invaluable.